dogoncouch/gentoo-laptop/README.md

     cp /var/lib/portage/world ~/world.bak

-Do the same for your genkernel.conf, if you have made any changes to it.
+Do the same for your `make.conf`, if you have made any changes to it; it will be overwritten.
 Look at all of the files in `gentoo-laptop/files/final-phase/`, and back up any other files you have changed.

 2. Copy everything: